Police: South Florida Couple Kidnap, Torture Man For Three Days

 Dorsainvil allegedly told the victim her husband was in Haiti, and he agreed to go inside.

-When he sat on the couch, Occius Dorsainvil entered the apartment with a gun and tied the victim’s arms and legs.
+When he sat on the couch, Occius Dorsainvil entered the apartment with a gun and tied the victim’s arms and legs, said police.

 They demanded he sign over the title of his vehicle, said police.
 He agreed only if they released him.